 We don’t think of our own homes as causing a great deal of damage to the environment.
 That, we believe, is down to the big corporations that spew fumes into the atmosphere and drain our resources.
 But according to the Government, our humble homes are responsible for almost 40% of our energy consumption and greenhouse gas emissions.
 It’s one area where new technology and better ways of thinking are guaranteed to reduce our impact on the environment as a species.

 Better Heating and Energy Technology

 Finding new and innovative ways of saving money in the home is one of the key ways we can all get involved in a greener and more sustainable lifestyle.
-The homes of the future will not only have devices that use less electricity, such as LED lighting or energy-efficient boilers, but will also incorporate the kind of monitoring systems which help us to maintain control over everything.
+The homes of the future will not only have devices that use less electricity, such as LED lighting or energy-efficient boilers but will also incorporate the kind of monitoring systems that help us to maintain control over everything.

 For the homes of the future, gas will become less of an option though we may move, for a while, towards biogas and biofuel which both have less of a carbon footprint.
 The family car will be electric and probably solar-powered, even if that does upset some of the confirmed petrol heads in the US.
-How we get energy into our homes is going to change dramatically over the next twenty to thirty years as well with cleaner electricity production through solar, wind, and even wave power.
+How we get energy into our homes is going to change dramatically over the next twenty to thirty years as well with cleaner electricity production through the solar, wind, and even wave power.

-With the development of better storage technology for electricity we could also soon see many homes becoming energy independent, producing their own power which is then stored in batteries to ensure they have coverage every day of the week.
+With the development of better storage technology for electricity, we could also soon see many homes becoming energy independent, producing their own power which is then stored in batteries to ensure they have coverage every day of the week.
 That could mean a major rethink across the US about how electricity is supplied and what this means for employment and the energy sector.

 The green home of the future is not just going to be about the electricity or energy production methods we use.
 It will also include the type of flooring we go for, with more people opting for eco-friendly options such as bamboo floors that can be produced sustainably and are longer lasting and durable.